cbracken/new-install/freebsd_install.md

 themselves locked out of their own server by applying a bad config, it's useful to queue up a command to disable the firewall after two minutes.
-In another terminal, log into the remote machine, get a *root* shell using `sudo -s`, then run the following:
+In another terminal, log into the remote machine, get a *root* shell using `doas -s`, then run the following:

     # Sleep 2 minutes, then disable pf.
     sleep 120; pfctl -d

-Then, before the two minutes is up, run these commands in another terminal to start the firewall:
+Then, before the two minutes is up, run these commands in another root terminal to start the firewall:

     # Load the pf kernel module.
-    sudo kldload pf
+    kldload pf

     # Enable pf.
-    sudo pfctl -e
+    pfctl -e

 It's likely your SSH sessions will hang when you enable the packet filter.
 Quickly try connecting via SSH to verify you can connect before the two minute timeout above expires.
-If it worked, re-enable the packet filter on the server using `sudo pfctl -e`.
+If it worked, re-enable the packet filter on the server using `pfctl -e`.

 Once everything checks out, enable the packet filter on startup by adding the following lines to `/etc/rc.conf`: